2014 Annual Science Report

 A. Molecular Line Emission from Multifluid, Magnetohydodynamic Shock Waves

 The goal of this project is to simulate molecular line emission from shock waves, including shocks produced by protostellar outflows as well as shocks associated with colliding clouds and interacting supernova remnants.
 We aim to provide tools which can be used to interpret the wealth of molecular line observations of prebiotic molecules to be expected over the next several years from SOFIA, ALMA, and other infrared and radio observatories.
-For example, the SOFIA Cycle 1 observing program includes observations of molecular line emission using the GREAT spectrometer (PI J. Hewitt, NASA Goddard).
 Realistic simulations of shock-excited molecular line emission from weakly-ionized plasmas require time-dependent, magnetohydodynamic calculations, which treat the plasma as three interacting fluids (the neutral gas, ion/electron plasma, and charged dust grains).
 There is no active research group in the US, to our knowledge, with the capacity to carry out such calculations.
 In 2013 we published an algorithm for simulating multifluid shocks (Ciolek & Roberge 2013, ApJ, 768, 78).
 Work during the period Sept.
 2013 – Oct.
 2014 has focused on (i) implementing adaptive mesh refinement (AMR) and other techniques to greatly speed up the algorithm; and (ii) adding atomic and molecular physics to make simulations of line emission possible.

 Menzel, Ciolek, Suarez and Roberge used the shock code to carry out a critical examination of a “pseudo-time dependent” (PTD) technique proposed by others for modeling multifluid shocks.
 The PTD method attempts to model time dependent shocks by “stitching together” the results obtained for different steady shocks.
 Initial results were reported at the January, 2014 meeting of the AAS and a related paper is in preparation.

 B. Asteroid Thermal Environments